yumeng5/RoSTER/data/conll/README.md

 The original dataset is presented in the following paper:

 Erik F. Tjong Kim Sang and Fien De Meulder.
-"Introduction to the CoNLL-2003 shared task: Languageindependent named entity recognition."
+"Introduction to the CoNLL-2003 shared task: Language-independent named entity recognition."
 In Proceedings of the Seventh Conference on Natural Language Learning at HLT-NAACL 2003.

 We provide eight files:
 * `{train/valid/test}_text.txt` are the text files where each line is one text sequence, and words are separated by whitespace characters.